 Q: What inspires you when you are making art?

-Q: How has COVID impacted you as an artist?
+Q: How did COVID impact you as an artist?

-A: I think my art practice is one of the things that has kept me sane during this pandemic.
-I might not be able to travel, but my mind can go anywhere when I’m working on a piece of art.
-Another thing that has helped in terms of my mental health during COVID are my walks in the forest.
-I often find materials there that I later incorporate in my assemblage pieces.
+A: I think my art practice is one of the things that kept me sane during the pandemic.
+I might not have been able to travel, but my mind could go anywhere when I was working on a piece of art.
+Another thing that helped in terms of my mental health during COVID were my walks in the forest.
+I often found materials there that I later incorporated in my assemblage pieces.

 Q: Is there something you would like people to know about you as an artist or a person?